Kane/Cook Elgin Mass Vaccination Site

 On March 12, IDPH launched the Vaccine Appointment Call Center to assist people who do not have access to or who have difficulty navigating online services in making appointments to receive the COVID-19 vaccine.
 The Vaccine Appointment Call Center phone number is 833-621-1284 and can take TTY calls.

-All Illinoisans age 16 and up became eligible for the COVID-19 vaccine on April 12, 2021.
+All Illinoisans age 12 and up are eligible for the COVID-19 vaccine.

 Kane County Health Department